servicemeshinterface/smi-adapter-istio/docs/smi-traffictarget/README.md

 This demo will show you how to use the [traffic spec](https://github.com/deislabs/smi-spec/blob/master/traffic-specs.md) and [traffic access control](https://github.com/deislabs/smi-spec/blob/master/traffic-access-control.md) specification

-## Prerequisite
+## Prerequisites
+Follow the [getting started section](https://github.com/deislabs/smi-adapter-istio#getting-started) to ensure you have the following:

-A running Kubernetes cluster.
+- A running Kubernetes cluster
+- Istio installed on Kubernetes cluster
+- Deployed smi-istio-operator and related configs

-## Setup
+## Setup sample bookinfo application

-* Deploy Istio

-Follow the instruction in the [doc here](https://istio.io/docs/setup/kubernetes/install/kubernetes/#installation-steps) to deploy Istio on Kubernetes.

 * Now deploy the sample bookinfo application

 ```bash